joergen7/methylation/README.md

 performed using Bismark and Bowtie2 instead.
 Coverage information and BED graphs are also derived using Bismark.

-Non differential methylation analyses can be performed by simply de-multiplexing the R-Skript analysis after smoothening.
+Non differential methylation analyses can be performed by simply de-multiplexing the R-Script analysis after smoothing.

 From the SAM alignment files output by Bismark, sorted, indexed BAM files are created to be used in genome browsers like IGV.